 The elephant lived for about 40 years in the estate, until died and was buried in a sugarcane field.
 However, the exact location of the burial place is unknown.
 Bear in mind, there is no evidence that it was mistreated in the estate.
-In fact, there are records the animal was happy and it used to roam around the island with no problem.
-An extract from Simonin, the traveller, dated 1877, can be seen below, which revealed the animal was happy in its own world in the estate:
+There are records the animal was happy and it used to roam around the island with no problem.
+An extract from Simonin, the traveler, dated 1877, can be seen below, which revealed the animal was happy in its world in the estate:

 The question of introducing elephants in Mauritius was debated before.
-In the beginning of the 1820s, Charles Telfair was advised by Mr Kidd, from Calcutta, to import elephants to carry timber from the forest of Bel Ombre to the sea-shore.
+At the beginning of the 1820s, Charles Telfair was advised by Mr. Kidd, from Calcutta, to import elephants to carry timber from the forest of Bel Ombre to the seashore.
 But it never happened!
 A document in 1835 revealed that an elephant was bought for £100, which can be seen below.
 No doubt it is the same and only elephant in our colony.
 However, the document does not reveal who was the buyer.